 Today's Projected Flight Times

 Because there is truly no set flight schedule for the bats, it's often recommended to allocate at least a two window of expectancy to see the bats fly.
 Do plan accordingly.
 Allow adequate time to park and commute to the bridge either via walking, cycling, scootering, or using a pedicab.
 Review our parking page for parking suggestions.

 Bat Watching from Congress Bridge and Statesman Bat Observation Center

-Local bat enthusiasts and watchers, as well as tourists, often gather on the east side of the Congress Bridge and below the it at the Statesman Bat Observation Center along the hike and bike trail and adjacent grassy areaMost people tend to arrive at both areas roughly 30-45 minutes prior to the sunsetting and only a few, mostly young adults in their 20s and 30s, remain one hour later to close out the night.
+Local bat enthusiasts and watchers, as well as tourists, often gather on the east side of the Congress Bridge.
+They also gather below the bridge at the Statesman Bat Observation Center in the grassy area along the adjacent hike and bike trail.
+Most people arrive at both areas roughly around 7:32 pm and only a few, mostly young adults in their 20s and 30s, remaining until just after 9:35 pm.